 I did compare this price to another site and was offered only $430 for the same phone.
 It definitely pays to shop your phone around on at least 2-3 sites.

-Decluttr is a close second choice when it comes to selling your old phone.
+Decluttr is a close third choice when it comes to selling your old phone.
 They have paid out over $300 million to over 6 million people and have Trustpilot rating of 8.9 out of 10.

 How it works:

 Very similar to BuybackBoss and OCBuyback, but they do have an updated app and offer two more payment options beyond PayPal and check.
 They can pay via direct deposit or even a donation to a charity.